Sapphirine/Community-Detection-In-AML/README.md

 ## Data & Data Processing
 Data is not uploaded to github due to size limitation.
-You can find the orginal dataset Paysim.csv on Kaggle (6,362,320 rows,over 500M).
+You can find the orginal dataset Paysim.csv on Kaggle (6,362,320 rows,about 500M).
 [Synthetic Financial Datasets For Fraud Detection](https://www.kaggle.com/ntnu-testimon/paysim1)

-And we also simulated the communities for data processing based on two methods.
+Then we simulated the communities for data processing based on two methods.
+And the simulated datasets are over 500M.
 Methodologies for data simulation are described in the System Overview part in the final report.
 Codes for simulating data are here: <br />
 [Dataset1](https://github.com/Sapphirine/Community-Detection-In-AML/data/Paysim_Simulating.ipynb) <br />
 [Dataset2_GenerateData](https://github.com/Sapphirine/Community-Detection-In-AML/data/generate_data.py) <br />
 [Dataset2_GenerateAttributes](https://github.com/Sapphirine/Community-Detection-In-AML/data/attributes.py)